Hike ME: Wildflower Walks

 Owned and maintained by the Bangor Land Trust, the 205-acre Walden-Parke Preserve is known as an especially great place to enjoy lady’s-slippers in the spring.
 These showy woodland flowers are orchids and require specific habitats in order to grow.
 Collecting them is discouraged, considering some species of lady’s-slippers are quite rare.
 Instead, bring a camera on your hike to capture their beauty in a more lasting way.

-Walden-Parke Preserve features a trail network that leads walkers to a large beaver wetland, hardwood and softwood forests, verbal pools and a portion of Caribou Bog.
+Walden-Parke Preserve features a trail network that leads walkers to a large beaver wetland, hardwood and softwood forests, vernal pools and a portion of Caribou Bog.
 The main trail in the network, the Blue Trail, forms a loop hike that is about 3 miles long.
 And branching off of that are several side trails that visitors are welcome to explore.

 Dogs are permitted but must be on leash at all times.
 Bicycles are permitted as well.
 For more information, visit www.bangorlandtrust.org or call 207-942-1010.